SAP/luigi/core/README.md

 Read the subsections to learn how to use the project.

-### Link and build with Lerna
+### Link and build dependencies

-Linking and building with [Lerna](https://lerna.js.org) is the preferred development method.
+Linking and building with is the preferred development method.
 This monorepo uses Lerna for project management.

 Follow these steps: